 - Injuries with damages more than $10,000 (or your PIP Policy's maximum benefit): Fortunately, even though Florida is a no-fault state you are still allowed to take legal action against the other driver if your medical costs exceed the limits of your PIP insurance policy.
 In that event, you may have the ability to bring suit against the other driver for your remaining bills, for any lost wages, and for any pain and suffering your injuries have caused.
 However, when you attempt to sue the other driver for your losses, you will not only have to prove that they were at fault for the accident, but you will also have to contend with Florida's comparative fault laws.

 Comparative Fault and Car Accident ClaimsWhen determining fault after being involved in an auto accident in Florida, you will have to deal with the state's comparative fault laws.
 Comparative fault laws make it possible for both drivers to share blame in an auto accident.
 This means that even if a court determines that the other driver was primarily responsible for causing your accident, you may still be found partially responsible for the accident.
 In that case, any damages you recovered would be reduced by the percentage of your own fault.
 For example, if the other driver is found to be 90 percent at fault, and you were found to be 10 percent at fault, you would be entitled to recover only 90 percent of your total damages.

+Call the Dolman Law Group Accident Injury Lawyers, PA After an Accident Where the Other Driver Is at FaultAfter an auto accident in Clearwater, consider contacting the experienced attorneys at the Dolman Law Group Accident Injury Lawyers, PA.
+If you aren't sure if you need to hire a car accident lawyer, check out our article asking leading attorney when someone needs to hire a lawyer.
 Depending on the monetary damages your injury has caused, and the severity of your injury, you may be entitled to significant compensation.
 Retaining an experienced auto accident attorney can help to ensure your rights are protected and you have the best chance of recovering the compensation you deserve.
 Contact the Dolman Law Group Accident Injury Lawyers, PA at (727) 451-6900 to schedule a free consultation and learn about how we might be able to help.
 Dolman Law Group Accident Injury Lawyers, PA 800 North Belcher Road Clearwater, FL 33765 (727) 451-6900